About the Project

 When does construction start?

 Construction is anticipated to start in 2020 and continue through to 2025.

 Who will construct the project?

 The Ministry of Transportation and Infrastructure is delivering the Broadway Subway project, as it already owns the existing SkyTrain system.
 The Ministry will identify a qualified construction contractor through a competitive process.
-This process is anticipated to begin later this fall/winter.
+This process began in February 2019.

 How will the Broadway Subway be constructed?

 The Broadway Subway will be mainly constructed from underground.
 Street-level construction can be expected where stations will be constructed, and at each end of the line.